Trusting the Adoptive Family in Open Adoption

 Maintaining Boundaries and Expectations

-What do we mean when we say boundaries?
+What do we mean when we say “boundaries”?
 It goes both ways.
 For instance, as a birth mother, you may need space after placement to process all of the emotions you are feeling.
 During this time, a barrage of baby pictures might not be helpful.
 So, a boundary for the adoptive family could be “no pictures until the birth mother requests them.”

 Expectations can involve the type of communication, the frequency of communication and more.
 These are best worked out, if possible, in conjunction with the adoptive family.
 When you each have a role in creating expectations, it increases the likelihood that everyone plays their part appropriately.

 Boundaries and expectations can help you feel confident and trust the adoptive family as time goes on.
+To get more information on how to develop clear boundaries in your adoption, call us at 1-800-ADOPTION.

 Trusting the Adoption Process

-One of the best things you can do to establish trust in open adoption is working with American Adoptions.
+One of the best things you can do to establish trust in an open adoption is working with American Adoptions.
 We have a well-developed screening process for adoptive families, and we require all families to be open to at least semi-open adoption.

 When a family starts the adoption process with us, they fill out an Adoption Planning Questionnaire (APQ) in which they outline the type of adoption communication they are open to.
 When your adoption specialist presents you with adoptive family profiles, she will only show you families whose APQs match your adoption plan.
-That way, you don’t have to worry about the family having totally different expectations.
+That way, you don’t have to worry about the family having different expectations.
 You’ll be on the same page.

 Being Patient as the Relationship Grows

 True connectivity between birth mothers and adoptive families takes time.
-Relationship can’t be forced; it has to come naturally.
+Relationships can’t be forced; it has to come naturally.
 With this in mind, set your expectations appropriately.
 You may hit it off on your first phone call with the adoptive parents, but it could also take time.
 If things don’t seem to go smoothly right away, don’t lose hope.
 You can still trust in the relationship to form over time.

 Keep putting in the effort and the adoptive family will, too.